 So, how can you get in the door earlier to build a relationship that buyers don’t feel they even need?
 Sellers must work to establish themselves not as mere transactional agents but as a trusted resource for buyers.
 They must show how they can help buyers improve decisions by more fully informing them about the stakes of the deal as well as the value for the business.
 What’s more, sellers must build trust if they wish to ultimately become the buyer’s partner.

 To do that, sellers must find an opportunity to shake hands earlier in the buying process, using a pitch that is tailored to that buyer’s individual decision-making style.
-This is where the five buyer personas—Charismatic, Thinker, Skeptic, Follower, and Controller—come into play.
+Sales training techniques empower your sellers uncover the five buyer personas—Charismatic, Thinker, Skeptic, Follower, and Controller—come into play.

 Understanding buyer personas strengthens partnerships